cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 ## 🎯 Project Objectives
 The primary goals of this project are to:

-- **Demonstrate professional SQL EDA workflow for a portfolio project**
+- **Demonstrate professional SQL to Tableau EDA and presentation workflow for a portfolio project**
 - **Generate a cleaned fact table for further analysis with Tableau** `listings_dashboard.csv`
 - **Design an interactive dashboard with Tableau** `airbnb_dashboard.twb`

-- Explore the distribution and characteristics of Airbnb listings across NYC
-- Identify pricing patterns and outliers
-- Evaluate host activity and total revenue potential
-- Analyse reviews, popularity, and booking patterns
-- Investigate availability trends and seasonal effects
-- Examine geographic distribution and potential clusters of listings
-- Build an interactive dashboard suitable for executive-level exploration
 - Demonstrate professional Tableau dashboard development skills

 ---

 # 📊 EDA Sections
-The following sections include the SQL code block queries and the results.
+The following sections include the SQL queries and the subsequent outputs.
 <details>
 <summary>0.
 Data Quality Checks</summary>